 Think one sugary drink (or one glass of water) won’t make a difference?
 Think again.

 If sugary beverages are a part of your usual diet, swapping just one serving with plain water can help you shed excess pounds and improve health.
-That’s according to a new study from the University of North Carolina and Virginia Tech.
+That’s according to a study from the University of North Carolina and Virginia Tech.

 Regular consumption of sugar-sweetened beverages – e.g., pop, fruit drinks, iced tea, lemonade, sports drinks, energy drinks, tea and coffee drinks – is linked with increased body weight and a greater risk of obesity, Type 2 diabetes, heart disease and stroke.
 It’s also tied to more dental cavities in kids.
 Probably not new information, I know.